armstrong0/Kiaser_board/README.md

 Various image manipulation programs can turn that svg file into a dot matrix image file which in turn can be used by splittopages the get two files that will print onto 8.5 x 11.

+I used gimp to convert the file to jpq.
+Then used imagemagick to split into two pages.

+magick Kaiser_board.jpg -crop 2x1@ +repage %02d.jpg

 The template is 17 inches long!

 Feel free to use and or modify this...